fedarko/wotplot/README.md

 ### 1.1.
 Small dataset

-This example is adapted from Figure 6.20 (bottom right) in [_Bioinformatics Algorithms_](https://www.bioinformaticsalgorithms.org), edition 2.
+This dataset is adapted from Figure 6.20 (bottom right) in [_Bioinformatics Algorithms_](https://www.bioinformaticsalgorithms.org), edition 2.

 ```python